BalterLoadTesting/balter/docs/content/_index.md

 - Native metrics integration.
 - Written with efficiency in mind.
 Don't break the bank with load testing.

 Balter is a new project and still has some rough edges.
-It is being worked on full-time, and if you use it for your projects please reach out with any issues you run into on Github and we will try to resolve them as quickly as possible.
+The project is being worked on full time, so if you run into any issues please let us know on Github and we will try to resolve them as quickly as possible.

 # How It Works